curiosum-dev/contexted/README.md

 ### Dividing each context into smaller parts

-To divide big Context into smaller Subcontexts, we simply use `delegate_all/1` macro from `Contexted.Delegator` module.
+To divide big Context into smaller Subcontexts, we can use `delegate_all/1` macro from `Contexted.Delegator` module.

 Let's assume that the `Account` context has `User`, `UserToken` and `Admin` resources.
 Here is how we can split the context module:
 ```elixir